pka/family-dash/README.md

 # Family Dashboard

-Display a family calendar on an Cybook e-reader.
+Display family calendar on a Cybook e-reader.

 Inspiration: